What Is a Payment Reversal and How to Avoid It?

 Examples When Reversals May Occur

-There can be many reasons for reversals, and some of them include merchant errors and mistakes business owners make, and some are caused by the client.
+Now that we understand the payment reversal definition, the question is – why does it happen?
+There can be many reasons for reversals.
+Some of them include merchant errors and mistakes business owners make, and some are caused by the client.
 There are many examples of situations where transactions may be overturned:

 • The client wants to receive something for free or to commit fraud.